nbussard/Telling-Stories-With-Data/finalproject.md

 # Final Project

-# How Equitable Have Art Higher Education Become?
+# How Equitable Has Art Higher Education Become?

 # Outline